CZKikin/CZKikin/README.md

 - 📫 How to reach me: krystofsadlik13@seznam.cz
 - 💻 My favourite text/code editor is VIM/NeoVIM.
 I like it Vanilla ( ͡° ͜ʖ ͡°)
 - 🤐 I speak Czech and English
-- 🕢 Iam coding for about 6 years now.
-3 years professionally.
+- 🕢 Iam coding since 2016, professionally since 2019.
 - 🖥 I have won (with my team) 2018/2019 Merkur perFEKT challange and 3rd place at UTB STOČ 2019.

 ### Languages and Tools: